firefly-iii/docs/docs/docs/firefly-iii/features/commandline.md

 `php artisan`

-Please note that this will also list all of the internal upgrade commands Firefly III uses.
-Not very interesting.
+Please note that this will also list all the internal upgrade commands Firefly III uses.

 ### Apply rules